regianenas/currency_converter/README.md

 | `400`       | Validation errors or the fields entered do not exist in database. |                                                        |
 | `404`       | Searched product not found.                                       |

+**Note**: As an example for local test, one can find in the directory postman-collection a json file that can be used to test all methods in Postman.

 # Development Overview
 The default development used to proces requests.